holzachr/sanremo-linux/README.md

-If you issue writing a '1' to the Daughter card PCI config space access register at iobase + 0x04, the PCnet's PCI Config Space is available for 32-bit wide access through the standard I/O tunnel registers iobase + 0x08 and iobase + 0x0C for exactly one immediatly following access.
+If you issue writing a '1' to the Daughter card PCI config space access register at iobase + 0x04, the PCnet's PCI Config Space is available for 32-bit wide access through the standard I/O tunnel registers iobase + 0x08 and iobase + 0x0C for exactly one immediately following access.
 The PCI Config Space can be read and written this way.

 ## Interrupt handling